michaelkschmidt/nerves_toolchain/README.md

 You may need to update the `ctng` configurations if `gcc` needs to be upgraded or the C library needs to change.
-The small defconfigs are stored in the `configs` directory and expanded automatically by `build.sh` to `work-.../build/.config`.
+The small defconfigs are stored in the `configs` directory and expanded automatically by `compile.nerves_toolchain` to `work-.../build/.config`.
 In that directory, you can run `make menuconfig` to change the `ctng` configuration.
-When you're done, run `make savedefconfig` and copy the result to the `configs` directory.
+When you're done, run `make savedefconfig` and copy the result to the `src/configs` directory.

 ## Toolchain configuration notes